On the Expressive Power of Sparse Geometric MPNNs: Experiments

-As expected, \us perfectly separates pairs a and b, while SchNet fails to separate both.
-Note that DimeNet and SphereNet separate pair a but not pair b.
-This is because DimeNet and SphereNet compute angles at nodes, which utilizes information not contained in the graph $\G$ but only in the power graph $\G^{2}$.
-Indeed, distances between two-hop neighbors are sufficient for discriminating between the two geometric graphs in pair a but not in pair b, where the distance between the three-hop red and orange nodes is needed for separation.
+The results are shown in the first column in Table \ref{tab:power_graph}.
+As expected, $\us$ perfectly separates pairs a and b, while SchNet fails to separate both.
+Note that DimeNet and SphereNet separate Pair a but not Pair b.
+This is because DimeNet and SphereNet compute angles at edges, which utilize information not contained in the graph $\G$ but only in the power graph $\G^{2}$.
+Indeed, distances between two-hop neighbors are sufficient for discriminating between the two geometric graphs in Pair a but not in Pair b, where the distance between the three-hop red and orange nodes is needed for separation.

 Next, as we suggested in Section \ref{sec:inv}, we apply the same algorithms to the powers of the original graph.
 As shown in Table \ref{tab:power_graph}, this improves the separation capabilities of the I-GGNN models.
 All invariant models succeed when the third power is taken, as expected since a connected graph's $d+1$ power (here $d=2$) is generically globally rigid.